-Felix Barraza, CFP® is a financial professional with AIG Retirement Services and in this role has helped many clients plan their financial futures.
+Felix Barraza, MBA, CFP® is a financial professional with AIG Retirement Services and in this role has helped many clients plan their financial futures.
 He has seen firsthand the power of financial planning to enrich lives, so that a child can obtain a top-notch education or a couple can live their retirement dream.

 Separate from his work with clients at AIG Retirement Services, Felix also provides pro bono services through his volunteer work with the Financial Planning for Cancer Program.
 The program, supported by the Foundation for Financial Planning (FFP) and its grantee and partner, Family Reach, matches financial planners to at-risk patients facing a serious cancer diagnosis.
 Planners provide pro bono financial planning education and advice to patients and families, helping them through one of the most challenging periods of their lives.
 The service is invaluable because one-third of these families will spend down literally all of their savings on care, with the financial stress often leading to worse health outcomes.[i]